websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/reference/portlet-descriptor-to-osgi-service-property-map.md

 # Portlet Descriptor to OSGi Service Property Map

-Here portlet XML descriptor values are mapped to OSGi service properties for publishing OSGi Portlets.
+Here's a map of portlet XML descriptor values to OSGi service properties for publishing OSGi Portlets.
 The properties centralize and simplify portlet configuration.
 They are typically represented as key-value pairs or, more generally, as a Map-like object.

 The property keys essentially flatten the XML descriptors but resemble the descriptor names.